-) A Vampyre Story follows the tumultuous life of Mona de Laffite.
+Created by Bill Tiller (Curse of Monkey Island), A Vampyre Story follows the tumultuous life of Mona de Laffite.
 Mona dreams of becoming an opera singer in Paris, but she's current being held hostage in Draxsylvania by Shrowdy von Kieffer.
 She's also a vampiress, but Shrowdy is too afraid that she'll be upset to tell her.

 Another feature is the ability to 'remember' objects and still be able to use them in the inventory, even if they are too heavy to carry, useless at the time or merely a concept than an actual item.

-The young vampiress who dreams of becoming an opera singer.
+- Mona de Laffite - The young vampiress who dreams of becoming an opera singer.

-- Froderick - Mona's only friend in the castle is coincidentally a bat.
-He aids Mona throughout her journey.Shrowdy von Kieffer - Mona's captor who is too guilty to admit to her that he made her a vampiress.
+- Froderick - Mona's only friend in the castle is a bat; he aids Mona throughout her journey.

+- Shrowdy von Kieffer - Mona's captor who is too guilty to admit to her that he made her a vampiress.

 Some ex-LucasArts members were involved in the game, therefore there are several LucasArts adventure game references: